 The properties underlying the mortgage loans in our portfolio are dispersed across 50 states, the District of Columbia and the Virgin Islands, with concentrations in Michigan and Indiana, the two states in our district.

-The following table presents the percentage of UPB of conventional loans outstanding at December 31, 2023 for the five largest state concentrations.
+The following table presents the percentage of UPB of conventional loans outstanding for the five largest state concentrations.

-State December 31, 2023
+State December 31, 2024

-Indiana 42 %

-Michigan 34 %
+Michigan 38 %

+Indiana 37 %

 California 3 %

+Florida 2 %

 Kentucky 2 %

-Florida 2 %

-All others 17 %
+All others 18 %

 Total 100 %